crayzeewulf/libserial/docs/user_manual/api_documentation.rst

 The Sphinx output will be located in the */libserial/docs/html/* directory.

-To generate a new set of doxy docs, you can run the compile.sh script or simply invoke doxygen directly:
+To generate a new set of doxygen documentation, you can run the compile.sh script or simply invoke doxygen directly:

 .. code-block:: bash